 HERITAGE HIGHLIGHTS: The birthplace of the Glorious Revolution

 Two years later the alehouse was converted into a private dwelling.
-Just to confuse matters, a new pub was erected directly behind it and named the Cock and Magpie.
+A new pub was erected directly behind it and named the Cock and Magpie.

-It won't take long to explore Revolution House; even the upstairs exhibition area is quite small, but I do think its well worth a visit; it is an attractive historic building in its own right, a lovely example of 16th century architecture, even apart from its historic importance in launching the Glorious Revolution.
+It won't take long to explore Revolution House; even the upstairs exhibition area is quite small, but I do think it is well worth a visit; it is an attractive historic building in its own right, a lovely example of 16th-century architecture, even apart from its historic importance in launching the Glorious Revolution.

 About Revolution House